 It’s not exactly your conventional woman-meets-man story.

-Weary of his wanderings, the half-man, half-bird schemes to take possession of her home.
-He rips the bars from her cage, coaxes her to the top of the mountain and … pushes her to her death.
+Sure that she’s crazy, Boris rips the bars from her cage, coaxes her to the top of the mountain and … pushes her to her death.

 Then he gloatingly takes up residence.
 A safe home at last!
 But wait – now he’s the one who can’t get out.”